Georgia Brooks: Storylines

 Georgia comes to Erinsborough after getting a nursing job at the local hospital.
 She moves in with her cousin Toadie and his family on Ramsay Street.
-Georgia befriends Kate Ramsay (Ashleigh Brewer) helps to organise a bush dance for the school formal, befriending Kyle Canning in the process.
+Georgia befriends Kate Ramsay (Ashleigh Brewer) and helps to organise a bush dance for the school formal, befriending Kyle Canning in the process.
 Karl Kennedy reprimands Georgia for not filing paperwork correctly and gives her some files to sort through.
 Georgia comes across a patient file that contains few details and learns that her colleague, Aidan Foster (Bobby Morley), created a fake file for Andrew Robinson (Jordan Patrick Smith).
 Aidan asks Georgia not to reveal what he has done, but she tells Karl and Aidan is suspended.
 Georgia's boyfriend, Scotty, arrives and becomes jealous of her friendship with Kyle.
 Georgia notices that a newborn Patrick Villante (Lucas MacFarlane) has a heart problem and she struggles with the emotional impact of her job.
 When Scotty fails to support her, she becomes closer to Kyle.
 His grandmother, Sheila (Colette Mann), tries to discourage Georgia's crush on him.
 Georgia breaks up with Scotty, but soon learns Kyle is dating someone else.
 Georgia organises a charity camp out for the hospital and when Scotty asks her to try again, she agrees.

 Georgia later accepts Scotty's marriage proposal.
 But before they can elope, Kyle informs Georgia that Scotty made sexual advances towards Chris Pappas.
 Scotty does not deny Kyle's accusations and he flees Erinsborough, leaving a brief written apology behind.
 Georgia works extra shifts at the hospital and tries to avoid Chris.
 She is also prescribed some sleeping pills by Karl.
 Georgia goes for a drink with her patient Pete Clark.
-Pete later gives Georgia drugs and she spends the night partying with him.
-Georgia realises that her new lifestyle does not suit her and tells Pete that they can no longer be friends.
+Pete later offers Georgia drugs and she spends the night partying with him.
+Sonya finds the drugs in Georgia's bag the following day, after which Georgia tells Pete that they can no longer be friends.
 When Georgia leaves the keys to the drugs store unattended, some medication goes missing and Georgia is fired.
 At the same time, Georgia and Kyle enjoy a romantic date and he helps her to clear her name, after he finds a student selling the drugs.
 Georgia's job is reinstated when it emerges that the student's mother, another nurse at the hospital, stole the drugs.
 Kyle brings Scotty back to Erinsborough, so Georgia can get some closure.
 Georgia tries to take care of Kyle when his eyesight is damaged during an eclipse, but Kyle becomes frustrated and he briefly breaks up with her.
 Georgia joins Karl and Ajay Kapoor's (Sachin Joab) band The Right Prescription.